SkillerPandey/Bus-Route-Optimization/README.md

 📋 Prerequisites

-Python 3.7+
+1.Python 3.7+
-Google Colab or Jupyter Notebook
+2. Google Colab or Jupyter Notebook
-API keys for:
+3.API keys for:

+   a.
 TomTom Traffic & Incidents
+   b.
 Open-Meteo (Free - no key required)